hapax/hapax.github.io/assets/visual-qft.md

 ### 4. Conclusion <a id="sec-4" name="sec-4"></a>

-We started with the problem of trying to get around evolutionary constraints on our brains, and picture vectors in very high dimensionsal spaces.
+We started out trying to circumvent evolutionary constraints on our brains, and picture vectors in very high dimensional spaces.
-We adapted a familiar grade-school method which (secretly) encodes infinite-dimensional vectors, namely graphs on the Cartesian plane.
+To do this, we adapted a familiar grade-school method which (secretly) encodes infinite-dimensional vectors, namely graphs on the Cartesian plane.
 For a finite-dimensional vector, we drew a chain of points, the equivalent of the parameterized curve on the complex plane, and then